-- Offline production data is no longer embargoed ergo not considered under threat. - Although data exchange among the facilities uses encryption (secure HTTP over TLS), if data were to be intercepted in transfer between sites, this could only occur after the embargo period hence the security risk is low. - Malicious users could disrupt data or processing.
+- Offline production data is no longer embargoed ergo not considered under threat.
+Early release of data to the data rights community or even release of small amounts of data to the world at large is more of a "science" problem, less a "security" problem. - Although data exchange among the facilities uses encryption (secure HTTP over TLS), if data were to be intercepted in transfer between sites, this could only occur after the embargo period hence the security risk is low. - Malicious users could disrupt data or processing.
 We are using standard tooling from High Energy Physics (HEP) which has been in use for many years and gives a level confidence of their suitability in this scientific endeavor.
 Still internal users remain a major risk - we maintain an inclusive project and try to avoid disgruntled team members.